fionanealon/python-exercises/README.md

 ```python
   if (n % 2 == 0):
 ```
-The if statement is finding the values of n when they divide evenly by 2
+The if statement is finding the values of n when they divide evenly by 2.
 ```python
     n = n/2
 ```
-If this is true, the if statement divides n by 2
+If this is true, the if statement divides n by 2.
 ```python
     print(int(n))
 ```
-Then the 'if' statement prints n as an integer if the statement is true
+Then the 'if' statement prints n as an integer if the statement is true.
 ```python
   else:
  ```